samuelodumu/chess-for-the-mind/README.md

-# chess-for-the-mind
+# Chess for the mind

-A landing page for chess with a focus on its long-term benefits for the mind
+A landing page for chess with a focus on its long-term benefits for the mind.